cutetofuu/nc-news/README.md

 ## Project Summary

 This is an API that simulates the backend service used on a news/article website.
+It is written using JavaScript, Node.js, Express.js, and uses PostgreSQL as a database.
+Endpoint testing is done using Jest and SuperTest.
 It supplies the following information:

 1. `articles`